microsoft/fast/packages/tooling/cfp-template/README.md

 # Introduction

-This is the package containing the default starter template provided by the FAST CLI.
+This is the Create Fast Project (cfp) default template package which will be used by the FAST CLI.